DOSull/Geographical-Computing/labs/intro-to-python/02-turtles.md

 5. Make a more general version of circle called `arc()` that takes an additional parameter `angle`, which determines what fraction of a circle to draw. `angle` is in units of degrees, so when `angle=360`, `arc` should draw a complete circle.

 ## Read the book!
-The book spells out nicely how to complete these tasks in sections 4.4 to 4.7 and I suggest that you work through those while working on this material.
+The book spells out nicely how to complete these tasks in sections 4.4 to 4.7 and I suggest that you work through those while tackling this material.

 ## Clean up
 To clear the graphics window: